bmartinslx/Omnifood/content.md

 -  Average rating: 4.8✅
 -  Number reviews: 441✅

-### We offer a free sample meal
+### We offer a free sample meal✅

 [Create simple form for users to sign up]

 Healthy, tasty and hassle-free meals are waiting for you.
 Start eating well today.
 You can cancel or pause anytime.
-And the first meal is on us!
+And the first meal is on us!✅

-### We have 2 pricing plans
+### We have 2 pricing plans✅

 Prices include all applicable taxes.
-Users can cancel at any time.
+Users can cancel at any time.✅

-Starter: $399 per month
+Starter: $399 per month✅

--  1 meal per day
+-  1 meal per day✅
--  Order times are between 11am and 9pm
+-  Order times are between 11am and 9pm✅
--  Delivery is free
+-  Delivery is free✅

-Complete: $649 per month
+Complete: $649 per month✅

--  2 meal2 per day
+-  2 meal2 per day✅
--  Order 24/7
+-  Order 24/7✅
--  Delivery is free
+-  Delivery is free✅
--  Get access to latest recipes
+-  Get access to latest recipes✅

 ### Photo gallery